Synonyms for break

 usage: change suddenly from one tone quality or register to another; "Her voice broke to a whisper when she started to talk about her children"

-53. break, recrudesce, develop, happen, hap, go on, pass off, occur, pass, fall out, come about, take place, break out, break through
+53. break, recrudesce, develop, happen, hap, go on, pass off, occur, pass, fall out, come about, take place

 usage: happen; "Report the news as it develops"; "These political movements recrudesce from time to time"